pbzona/jprdy/README.md

 11/17/17 - Added the wager feature.
 This allows players to place wagers for Daily Doubles.
 It should not be too long before I'm able to turn this into a Final Jeopardy round.

+11/20/17 - Made some changes to the wager UI, and fixed the ugliness of the buttons at the bottom.
+Also a random bugfix.
+Decided to start using a not-quite-defined release tagging system.

 ## Still to-do

 - Implement Final Jeopardy round